 Develop your students’ context and critical research skills with Tate

-- Ways to apply the exploration of artworks within the gallery to support student learning
+- Ways to apply the exploration of artworks and artist practice within the gallery to support student learning.

 - How to reflect on your own learning, apply your findings in your teaching, and measure impact.